Disposal of human corpses

 The disposal of human corpses, also called final disposition, is the practice and process of dealing with the remains of a deceased human being.
 Disposal methods may need to account for the fact that soft tissue will decompose relatively rapidly, while the skeleton will remain intact for thousands of years under certain conditions.

 Several methods for disposal are practiced.
 A funeral is a ceremony that may accompany the final disposition.
 Regardless, the manner of disposal is often dominated by spirituality with a desire to hold vigil for the dead and may be highly ritualized.
 In cases of mass death, such as war and natural disaster, or in which the means of disposal are limited, practical concerns may be of greater priority.

-Ancient methods of disposing of dead bodies include cremation practiced by the Romans, Greeks, Hindus, and some Mayans; burial practiced by the Chinese, Japanese, Bali, Jews, Christians, and Muslims, as well as some Mayans; mummification, a type of embalming, practiced by the Ancient Egyptians; and the sky burial and a similar method of disposal called Tower of Silence practiced by Tibetan Buddhists, some Mongolians, and Zoroastrians.
+Ancient methods of disposing of dead bodies include cremation practiced by the Romans, Greeks, Hindus, and some Mayans, burial practiced by the Chinese, Japanese, Bali, Jews, Christians, and Muslims, again as well as some Mayans, mummification, a type of embalming, practiced by the Ancient Egyptians, and the sky burial and a similar method of disposal called Tower of Silence practiced by Tibetan Buddhists, some Mongolians, and Zoroastrians.

-A modern method of quasi-final disposition, though still rare, is cryonics; this being putatively near-final, though nowhere close to demonstrated.
+A modern method of quasi-final disposition, though still rare, is cryonics, this being putatively near-final, though as yet undemonstrated and unproven.